 Neither Afghanistan nor Vietnam was a special American phenomenon.
 Whatever our original motivations, these were ultimately colonial wars.
 Once you take over a country, the motivation of the occupier is stability at all cost.
 That leads to wholesale corruption at the expense of the population and even the war effort.
 The Afghan general described that situation exactly.
 You can get a more detailed picture here.
 Vietnam was the same.
 The classic on this subject was written in 1860—we should have figured it out by now.

 We got into Afghanistan as a follow-on to 9/11.
-It was up to us to schedule elections and get out.
+It was up to us to help rebuild the country, schedule elections, and get out.

 2. Watch out for fantasies.